-Giuseppe Pezzoli, one of Gian Giacomo’s ancestors, had bought the 17th century palace, now hosting the museum, at the end of the 18th century.
-The architect Simone Cantoni (1736-1818) had rearranged it in the Neo-classical style with an inner garden laid out in the English-style, rich in statues and fountains.
+The 17th century palace hosting the museum had been bought at the end of the 18th century by Giuseppe Pezzoli, an ancestor of Gian Giacomo .
+The architect Simone Cantoni (1736-1818) had rearranged it in the Neo-classical style with an English style inner garden, rich in statues and fountains.
 Between 1851 and 1853, Gian Giacomo Poldi Pezzoli commissioned the architect Giuseppe Balzaretto (1801-1874) the refurbishment of his apartment.

-The Armoury was made in a Neo-Gothic style, between 1846 and 1851 by the set designer Filippo Peroni (who worked for La Scala Theater), with stuccoes by Paolo Gazzoli and stained glass by Pompeo Bertini.
-The effect was definitely theatrical with standards, arms, armours, trophies, showcases crowding the room.
-The room was destroyed in 1943.
+The Armoury was created in neo-Gothic style, between 1846 and 1851, by the Scala Theatre set designer Filippo Peroni, with stuccoes by Paolo Gazzoli and stained glass by Pompeo Bertini.
+The effect was definitely theatrical with standards, arms, armours and trophies crowding the room.
+The Armoury was destroyed by 1943 bombing.

-The bedroom, today called Murano Glass Room, was made in a Neo-baroque style by the carver Giuseppe Ripamonti, between 1846 and 1856.
-The lacunar ceiling, the frescoed frieze by Luigi Scrosati, the fireplace, the wood panelling and the canopied bed were destroyed in the 1943 air raids.
+The bedroom, today called Murano Glass Room, was designed in neo-Baroque style by Giuseppe Balzaretto and Giuseppe Ripamonti, between 1850 and 1851.
+The lacunar ceiling, the frescoed frieze by Luigi Scrosati, the fireplace, the wood panelling were destroyed in the 1943 air raids.
 The wonderful doors luckily survived.